The Pyramids of Scotland: Wonderful Cairngorms Walk

 The terrain for both walks is easy-going, with the majority of time spent on woodland paths and tracks.
 There are no ridiculously steep ascents or declines, though the big pyramid is at the top of a hill.

 Be aware that some sections of the circular walk can become very muddy in certain sections after heavy rain.
-On these occasions, I would recommend wearing walking boots, otherwise walking shoes will suffice.
+On these occasions, I recommend wearing walking boots, otherwise walking shoes will suffice.

 Walk to Prince Albert’s Cairn